 No. It's true, either way you are not opening your wallet and shelling out cash for a book.
 But here's the difference between pirating and the library.
 First of all, the library purchased at least one copy.
-But more importantly, if 10,000 readers pirate your book, no one gets paid and no one knows your book was popular.
-If 10,000 readers check your book out of the library, librarians notice and they order more copies, or they order your next book, or the nominate your book for awards, or they invite you to come speak, or they tell other librarians about your book, or they recommend your book to teens, who then maybe buy your next book or recommend it to more teens.
+But more importantly, if 10,000 readers pirate a book, no one gets paid and no one knows the book was popular.
+If 10,000 readers check that book out of the library, librarians notice and they order more copies, or they order the author's next book, or the nominate the book for awards, or they invite the author to come speak, or they tell other librarians about the book, or they recommend the book to teens, who then maybe buy the author's next book or recommend it to more teens.
 See where I'm going with this?
 Librarians can be incredibly powerful allies for authors, if you let them.
 [Edited to add: I've just been informed that in several countries, including Canada, authors are paid a small fee each time their book is checked out of the library.
 Also, a librarian informed me that in some countries, after a book has been checked out a certain number of times, the library automatically purchases a new copy of it.
 So libraries can generate direct revenue for authors.]

 One of my devil's advocate friends was quick to point out "Well, what if 10,000 readers illegally download and love your book--that's good PR, isn't it?"
 Um...maybe?
 But aren't those readers going to tack "And you can get it FREE from [sharefile site]" onto their word-of-mouth raving?
 And then download my next book from the same site?
 I see no reason why someone who had no problem stealing a book would turn around and willingly pay for the next book.
 So, doesn't piracy just lead to more piracy?
 You tell me.